Though he had 40+ films to his name when he died in 1982 aged 37, Rainer Werner Fassbinder’s roots lay in the theatre and it often showed.

 Let’s also not forget the frisson of seeing homosexual love in a mainstream movie in the 1970s, all very tastefully handled.

 In the end The Bitter Tears of Petra von Kant turns not so much on what is said but what is not said.
-This is a drama peopled with butterfly characters whose self-centredness verges on narcissism.
-And as with Franz Biberkopf, the central character of Fassbinder’s epic Berlin Alexanderplatz, Fassbinder is gnawing precisely at the consequences of a wilful lack of self-knowledge, a disengaged refusal to stare facts in the face.
+This is a drama peopled with butterfly characters whose self-centredness verges on the pathological.
+And as with Franz Biberkopf, the central character of Fassbinder’s epic Berlin Alexanderplatz, Fassbinder is gnawing precisely at the political consequences of a wilful lack of self-knowledge, a disengaged refusal to stare facts in the face.

 We know what came after the Weimar era, after all.